Chuukese people

-The Chuukese, previously spelled Trukese, are an Micronesian-speaking ethnic group indigenous to the island of Chuuk and its surrounding islands and atolls.
+The Chuukese, previously spelled Trukese, are a Micronesian-speaking ethnic group indigenous to the island of Chuuk and its surrounding islands and atolls.
 They constitute almost 49% of the population of the Federated States of Micronesia, making them by far the largest ethnic group in the country.

 Language

 Their language is Chuukese, which belongs to the Chuukic branch of Micronesian languages, which is in turn part of the Malayo-Polynesian language family.
 The Malayo-Polynesian language family is a subdivision of a wider Austronesian language family, one of the world's primary language families.
 The language is written in a modified Latin alphabet.

 Population

 A 2010 census showed that the Chuukese people were the fastest growing group of Pacific Islanders during the 2000s decade in the United States, increasing from a population of about 700 in the year 2000 to more than 4,000 in time for the 2010 census.